cooperra/woprjr/README.md

 ## Support

-If you run into an issue or require technical support, please first look through the closed and open **[GitHub Issues](https://github.com/jasperproject/jasper-client/issues)**, as you may find a solution there (or some useful advice, at least).
+If you run into an issue or require technical support, please first look through the closed and open **[GitHub Issues](https://github.com/ccprek/woprjr/issues)**, as you may find a solution there (or some useful advice, at least).

 If you're still having trouble, the next place to look would be the new **[Google Group support forum](https://groups.google.com/forum/#!forum/jasper-support-forum)**.
 If your problem remains unsolved, feel free to create a post there describing the issue, the steps you've taken to debug it, etc.

 ## Contact

+woprjr fork lead developer is Christopher Cprek and can be reached by email at [cprek@lvl1.org](mailto:cprek@lvl1.org)

 Jasper's core developers are [Shubhro Saha](http://www.princeton.edu/~saha/), [Charles Marsh](http://www.princeton.edu/~crmarsh/) and [Jan Holthuis](http://homepage.ruhr-uni-bochum.de/Jan.Holthuis/).
 All of them can be reached by email at [saha@princeton.edu](mailto:saha@princeton.edu), [crmarsh@princeton.edu](mailto:crmarsh@princeton.edu) and [jan.holthuis@ruhr-uni-bochum.de](mailto:jan.holthuis@ruhr-uni-bochum.de) respectively.
 However, for technical support and other problems, please go through the channels mentioned above.